Health Insurance in Mexico for Expats: Comparing Private vs. Public Options & Finding the Best Providers

 Cost Comparison: What to Expect

 Public care is subsidized but requires residency or work ties.
 Private costs vary widely.
-The cost of health insurance in Mexico for expats averages $100–$300 USD/month, covering most services.
+The Mexico health insurance cost for expats averages $100–$300 USD/month, covering most services.
 For example, a checkup costs $50–$200 USD privately, but is free under IMSS.

 Access to Specialists and Advanced Treatments